mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 ### NETCAT - HORIZONTAL SCANNING ###

-1 host but multiple ports
+1 hosts but specific ports

 Range of IPs for specific ports